If you've worked with Excel before, you're probably quite familiar with 2 basic commands for saving workbooks:

 - GetOpenFilename has the MultiSelect argument.
 GetSaveAsFilename doesn't.

 Both of these differences make sense.
 For example, MultiSelect allows you to determine whether a user can select multiple file names at the same time.
 This makes sense in the context of opening files.
-However, as explained by Excel expert Dick Kusleika, a MultiSelect argument for the GetSaveAsFilename method “would just be silly”.
+But not in the context of saving files with the GetSaveAsFilename method.

 Let's take a look at each of the parameters introduced above: